 Why support us?

-We’ve already worked successfully with companies such as Look Magazine, New Look, GlaxoSmithKline and Virgin Media.
+We’ve already worked successfully with companies such as Ashfords Solicitors, Look Magazine, New Look, GlaxoSmithKline, Virgin Media and Sainsbury's.

 We work hard to understand the needs of potential partners to ensure we develop projects that will reach their objectives.
 Working this way ensures mutually beneficial outcomes, satisfied supporters and longer-term, sustainable corporate partnerships.

 A partnership with Jo’s Cervical Cancer Trust can benefit in a number of ways.
 We are the UK's only dedicated cervical cancer charity with a strong and credible brand.
 You can gain access to new audiences and demonstrate corporate social responsibility.
 You will also be able to inspire and motivate your employees and have a positive impact on their and your customers’ health.